HenrikAndreas/RawSocket_Message/README.md

 # RawSocket_Chat
-RawSocket Chatting Application using its own protocol identifier.
+RawSocket Chatting Application using its own protocol.
 Connect to a server, send messages to another client